AI Visibility Measurement

 Multi-run with aggregationAverage citation presence across samplesDistribution shape, rank stability, prompt dependency

-Bootstrap confidence intervalsStatistical bounds on true citation sharePrompt representativeness (still synthetic, not real user queries)
+Bootstrap confidence intervalsStatistical bounds on true citation sharePrompt representativeness (still synthetic)

 Cross-model comparisonPlatform-specific citation behaviorWeighting by actual platform usage volume